uswds/uswds-site/pages/patterns/select-language/selected-content.md

  - <strong>Content-driven approach.</strong> Content is arranged topically, with links to specific content in the larger set of supported languages.
 This is generally recommended for sites that have rich topical content in a variety of supported languages.
  - <strong>Language-driven approach.</strong> Content is arranged by language, showcasing the specific content available in a specific supported language.
 This is generally recommended for sites that have a disparate set of content available in additional languages.

- Regardless of how the information is structured, consider providing <strong>in-page contextual links</strong> to help drive site visitors to this available content in additional languages.
+ Regardless of how the information is structured, consider providing <strong>prominent in-page notices and links</strong> to help surface this content and drive site visitors to available content in additional languages.

-<strong>You have a broad and deep website, with only a few pages of multilingual content.</strong> Consider providing in-page contextual links instead of using this pattern.
-If your website includes a wide range of topics but only a few are linked from the language menu, it may deter people from finding the broader information.

-<strong>You have a very focused website and key pieces of multilingual content.</strong> Consider providing a menu of the content in the header.

 ### Usability guidance